If you are a doorstep seller or a doorstep

 However, the consumer will have to pay for the service used during

 the time up to when they informed you of their decision to

 Are there any exceptions?

-Contracts under £35, for food and drink, or
+Contracts under £42, for food and drink, or those delivered by

-cooling off period, then the consumer will still have to pay for the work
+off period, then the consumer will still have to pay for the work

 carried out up to the point of cancellation providing that they

 Where can I get more Doorstep Selling Guidance for